-This is the original Waitomo subterranean adventure and was introduced in the mid-1980’s by dedicated local cavers as “Black Water Rafting”.
-There are now a number of tour options with two different companies.
-Waitomo Discoveries (with the ‘Black Labyrinth‘ trip) and Waitomo Adventures (with the ‘TumuTumu‘ tour).
+Black Water Rafting is recognised as the original Waitomo subterranean adventure.
+It’s one of New Zealand key natural attractions with a lot of thrill and adventure attached.
+It was introduced back in the mid-1980’s as “Black Water Rafting”.
+These days, you can actually get a this type of tour option with two different companies – Waitomo Discoveries (with the ‘Black Labyrinth‘ trip) and Waitomo Adventures (with the ‘TumuTumu‘ tour).

 Lost World Abseiling caving tour Waitomo

-This caving tour is perfect for travellers seeking more of an ‘expedition’.
+If you’re looking for an ‘expedition’, then this caving tour would be the perfect fit.
 It can be done as a 4 hour or 7 hour trip.
-It is not suitable if you have a fear of heights!
-For the 7 hour Lost World trip, you’ll need to stay in the area at least overnight.
+However, if you’re afraid of heights, this option is probably not going to suit you.
+However the tour is suitable for complete novices.
+But, you will need to have a moderate fitness level and of course, a spirit of adventure.
+For the 7-hour Lost World trip, you’ll have to stay in the area overnight.
 Here are some accommodation options.

 This region is a real ‘treasure box’ full of goodies.
-Forest Walks and hikes, Lord of the Rings, Hobbiton and surfing at Raglan, are all very close by.
-So consider staying 2-3 nights to really experience the Waitomo Caves region in-depth.
+Forest Walks and hikes, Lord of the Rings, Hobbiton and surfing at Raglan.
+All these attractions are very close by to each other.
+So you might want to consider staying 2-3 nights.
+That way, you’ll definitely get a more in-depth experience of the Waitomo Caves region.
 What to do in Waitomo.

 Helpful New Zealand travel links

 - Best way to plan a holiday to New Zealand